XENONnT/straxen/tests/plugins/README.md

 ## Example
 See for example this ![event_building.py](event_building.py)-file.
-Here we add a test that works on event_basics (by changing a few configurations and checking that the output is roughly what we expect.
+Here we add a test that works on event_basics (by changing a few configurations and checking that the output is roughly what we expect).

 ## Why this organization (technical - only for developers)